Halford Mackinder

-Sir Halford John Mackinder (15 February 1861 – 6 March 1947) was an English geographer, academic and politician, who is regarded as one of the founding fathers of both geopolitics and geostrategy.
+Sir Halford John Mackinder (15 February 1861 – 6 March 1947) was a British geographer, academic and politician, who is regarded as one of the founding fathers of both geopolitics and geostrategy.
+He is considered to have introduced the terms "manpower" and "heartland" into the English language.
 He was the first Principal of University Extension College, Reading (which became the University of Reading) from 1892 to 1903, and Director of the London School of Economics from 1903 to 1908.
-While continuing his academic career part-time, he was also the Member of Parliament for Glasgow Camlachie from 1910 to 1922.
+Initially a liberal and free market proponent, he shifted to support a protectionist and conservative view from 1903.
+While continuing his academic career part-time, he was also the Conservative and Unionist Member of Parliament for Glasgow Camlachie from 1910 to 1922.
 From 1923, he was Professor of Geography at the London School of Economics.

 Early life and education

-Mackinder was born in Gainsborough, Lincolnshire, England, the son of a doctor, and educated at Queen Elizabeth's Grammar School in Gainsborough, Epsom College and Christ Church, Oxford.
-At Oxford he started studying natural sciences, specialising in zoology under Henry Nottidge Moseley, who had been the naturalist on the Challenger expedition.
-When he turned to the study of history, he remarked that he was returning "to an old interest and took up modern history with the idea of seeing how the theory of evolution would appear in human development".
-He was a strong proponent of treating both physical geography and human geography as a single discipline.
-Mackinder served as President of the Oxford Union in 1883.
+Mackinder was born in Gainsborough, Lincolnshire, England, the son of doctor Draper Mackinder (1818–1912) and Fanny Anne (1831–1905) née Hewitt, daughter of Lichfield physician.
+He was educated at Queen Elizabeth's Grammar School in Gainsborough, Epsom College, and Christ Church, Oxford.
+He often accompanied his father on medical visits into the countryside.
+His father had an interest in medical geography and had a large library.
+His father wished that he would study medicine.
+At Oxford he started studying natural sciences, specializing in zoology under Henry Nottidge Moseley, who had been the naturalist on the Challenger expedition.
+When he turned to the study of history in his fourth year he was interested in whether evolutionary ideas applied to the human world.
+He remarked that he was returning "to an old interest and took up modern history with the idea of seeing how the theory of evolution would appear in human development".
+He would become a strong proponent of treating both physical geography and human geography as a single discipline.
+Mackinder served as President of the Oxford Union in 1883 apart from being a member of the scientific society, rifle volunteers, and the war games club.

 He received a degree in biology in 1883 and one in modern history the next year.
+In 1885 he shifted to the study of law and he was called to the bar from the Inner Temple in 1886.
+He worked in court briefly but he lost interest in law.